 The Centre provides a focus for interdisciplinary research in visual and material culture and the histories of art, design and architecture.

-Based on the St George's campus in Tooting, adjacent to a major teaching hospital, our multidisciplinary team comprises methodological experts, health professionals, academics, early career researchers and doctoral students undertaking research that focuses on improving health and social care for patients and service users, and understanding how health and social care professions emerge and develop.
+Our multidisciplinary team comprises methodological experts, health professionals, academics, early career researchers and doctoral students undertaking research that focuses on improving health and social care for patients and service users, and understanding how health and social care professions emerge and develop.
 We work closely with the Faculty's Centre for Public Engagement.

 The Centre has in international reputation for research and publication in the field of post-Kantian European philosophy, characterised by an emphasis on broad cultural and intellectual contexts and a distinctive sense of social and political engagement.

 The Centre's work focuses on the design and meaning of interiors from 1870 to the present.